 - 6.)
 Thuja Orientalis Oil

-Ayurvedic hair oils (particularly bhringraj oil) contain a host of properties that help with hair health, repair, growth and retention.
+Ayurvedic oils for hair (particularly bhringraj oil) contain a host of properties that help with hair health, repair, retention and improve hair growth.

 These have been used for millennia by people for both better and healthier skin and hair - and now modern science is beginning to uncover exactly how they work.